ganakailabs/cloudeval-docs/docs/blog/getting-started-with-cloudeval.md

-# Getting Started with cloudeval: A Beginner's Guide
+# Getting Started with Cloudeval: A Beginner's Guide

 **Published:** January 15, 2025
-**Author:** cloudeval Team
+**Author:** Cloudeval Team
 **Category:** Tutorials

 ## Introduction

-Welcome to cloudeval!
+Welcome to Cloudeval!
 If you're new to cloud evaluation and assessment, this guide will help you get started on the right foot.
-We'll walk you through the basics of setting up cloudeval and running your first evaluation.
+We'll walk you through the basics of setting up Cloudeval and running your first evaluation.

-## What is cloudeval?
+## What is Cloudeval?

 cloudeval is a comprehensive platform for evaluating and assessing cloud infrastructure.
 It helps you: